jcamachado/gpu_practice/notes/opengl.md

+Notation:
+**- means its my note outside de code.
+So:
+/*
+    Hi, this was already in code block copied in this document.
+But not sure if all this was made at original code file, since notation as created later
+*/

+/*
+    **-This is my comment made in this document in some code about this same code */

 We can make changes to the shaderSrc before passing it to openGL.
 We will add a header to the gls file.